-For these reasons we quickly discounted bio-plastics like PLA very early in the development of Bioglitter® as they are NOT suitable for achieving the naturally biodegradability characteristics we are looking for in an truly biodegradable glitter.
+For these reasons we quickly discounted bio-plastics like PLA very early in the development of Bioglitter® as they are NOT suitable for achieving the naturally biodegradability characteristics, we are looking for in a truly biodegradable glitter.

 In addition, the new UK microbeads legislation introduced in January 2018 defines any plastic particle less than 5mm as a microplastic and therefore would include any thermoplastic glitter, like a PLA based glitter.
-PLA is a plastic and therefore also NOT suitable for achieving the plastic free characteristics we are looking for in our Bioglitter® products.
+PLA is plastic and therefore also NOT suitable for achieving the plastic-free characteristics we are looking for in our Bioglitter® products.

-Lots of independently documented information can be found on the internet that explain about the disappointing realities of PLA’s inability to biodegrade in the natural environment, this link to a UN report offers good insight.
+Lots of independently documented information can be found on the internet that explains the disappointing realities of PLA’s inability to biodegrade in the natural environment, this link to a UN report offers good insight.

 As part of the independent testing of Bioglitter® by OWS to ISO 14851 – Fresh Water Biodegradability.
 A commercially available PLA silver glitter (with no coating) was also tested alongside Bioglitter® Sparkle Silver (with a clear coating).
 As the graph below clearly illustrates, PLA glitter (purple line on the x axis) does not biodegrade in the natural environment.